sukiakiumo/fmnmn/README.md

 xxx Covnet
 I'm going to use a convolution neural network that is known to get good accuracy.
 Here is the next step.
 I'm going to update this when I do it.

+#Considerations and observations
+1. One interesting thing to consider, is this will start 'throwing out' examples when the prior becomes 0.
+That might not be a good thing, especially if we are data limited.
+So, instead of just classifying data priors as _useful_ or _not useful_, I classified data priors as _'representative of class j_.
+So now, the probability goes as <MATH>p_<sub>i,j</sub></MATH>.
+This can be backpropigated in much the similar way.
+I found similar results as for the previous method

 #Variations
 1. Minibatches:  I also performed this using mini batches.
 For every batch I would initialize their priors to 90% and iterate 10 times.
 Yes, the mini-batch iteration count is another hyperparameter... but it worked.
 For the logistic regression, this technique did just as well as the non mini-batch approach.
 It also has the effect of not completely throwing out data.
 The Neuralnet, it seemed that the parameters would too-easily learn the parameters to classify the subset, and the representation wouldn't transfer to the other subsets.
 It is possible that keeping a record of the priors so if the next subset of data was reconsidered, labels would be re-initialized, and then the algorithm wouldn't iterate too many times over the minibatch.
 Obviously, this technique wouldn't make as sense in online learning (minibatch of one example)
 2. Sigmoid instead of relu6: I tried some variations on how to express the priors.
 I took a sigmoid of the priors, and found that convergence took forever.
 I tried
-3. Randoml Re-initialize priors to remove dropouts?

-#Considerations and observations
-1. One interesting thing to consider, is this will start 'throwing out' examples when the prior becomes 0.
-That might not be a good thing, especially if we are data limited.
-So, instead of just classifying data priors as _useful_ or _not useful_, I classified data priors as _'representative of class j_.
-So now, the probability goes as <MATH>p_<sub>i,j</sub></MATH>.
-This can be backpropigated in much the similar way.
-I found similar results as for the previous method
+3. Randomly Re-initialize priors?
+Because early training might inaccurately cause data to be 'dropped out', it might be beneficial to 'drop them in' by adding a probability that they actually weren't bad at all.

 #DISCUSSION
 ##Related to Dropout?